KaiTayx/8-Week-SQL-Challenge/README.md

 **Solution**

-1. What is the total amount each customer spent at the restaurant?
+**1. What is the total amount each customer spent at the restaurant?**

 <img width="433" alt="Screen Shot 2022-07-02 at 2 25 01 pm" src="https://user-images.githubusercontent.com/108335477/176986432-ca335274-a187-4c6d-87ae-7b9221597c95.png">